 Bullet lures have grown with immense popularity over the last couple of years.
 With a moderate price tag and exciting colour range this simple hard body lure has rapidly built a large following by local Victorians, Particularly throughout social media.
-Designed with fresh water species in mind the range of Bullet lures are great for targeting Trout, Redin, Golden & Silver Perch and Bass and recently have been used targeting estuary species such as Bream, Salmon and Flathead.
-However we generally associate this hard body lure for Trout and Redfin.
+Designed with freshwater species in mind the range of Bullet lures are great for targeting Trout, Redin, Golden & Silver Perch and Bass and recently have been used targeting estuary species such as Bream, Salmon and Flathead.
+However, we generally associate this hard body lure with Trout and Redfin.

 Some freshwater fisherman will simply pack their spin rod and a range of bullets in different sizes and colours and their set for the day.
 I have often done this myself packing a few Bullets to simply target Trout and Perch for many of Victoria’s river systems.

 If the bite gets a little quiet then sometimes ill smear a little bit of scent on the hard body lure.
 ProCure or S-factor is a nice choice when the bite is quiet I find this certainly helps.

 The bullet lure colour range

 It’s a massive colour range with some really nice natural, flash and bright colour schemes.
 Brown Trout, Roach, Mozzi Minnow, Rainbow Trout, Galaxia, Mountain Trout, Gudgeon, Redband, Raw Prawn, King Prawn, Cooked Prawn, Bully, Brook, Redfin, Yellow Pearl, Paceys Perch, Pink Tiger, Lumo, Bumble Bee, Spawning Trout, Salmon Parr, Christmas Beetle, Clown, Aqua Minnow and a range of UV options.
 As you can see it’s a very diverse colour range to choose from.

 The bullet lures come in 2 different offerings, but with their own range of colours, and sink/floating/suspending options.